jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-06b.md

 This also applies to time, which is the measure of motion.

-It is contrary to our intellect to conceive a time other than which there can be none shorter.
+It is contrary to our intellect to conceive a timespan so short that there can be none shorter.

-Let us suppose, with him, that a wheel ABC moves about its center at such a speed that point A is at every moment in the position A from which it moves.
+Let us suppose, with him, that a wheel `ABC` moves around its center at such a speed that point `A` is at every moment in position `A`.

+{{< img src="/graphics/physics/prop-6b.png" alt="Zeno's wheel" >}}

 I clearly conceive a speed indefinitely greater than this, and consequently moments that are infinitely less.

-The wheel ABC moves around its center, with the help of a belt H it causes another wheel, DEF, half its size, to move about its center.
+The wheel `ABC` moves around its center, with the help of a belt H it causes another wheel, DEF, half its size, to move about its center.

 The wheel `DEF` is supposed to be half the size of the wheel `ABC`.
 The wheel `DEF` moves at twice the speed of the wheel ABC.

-Consequently, point D is at every halfmoment again in the same place from which it began to move.
+Consequently, point `D` is at every halfmoment again in the same place from which it began to move.

-Then if we assign the motion of the wheel DEF to the wheel ABC, DEF will move 4 times faster than the original speed, and if we again assign this last speed of the wheel DEF to the wheel ABC, then DEF will move 8 times as fast, and so ad infinitum.
+Then if we assign the motion of the wheel `DEF` to the wheel `ABC`, `DEF` will move 4 times faster than the original speed, and if we again assign this last speed of the wheel `DEF` to the wheel `ABC`, then `DEF` will move 8 times as fast, and so ad infinitum.

 But this is quite clear merely from the concept of matter.

 The essence of matter consists in extension, or ever-divisible space.

-There is no motion without space.
+**There is no motion without space.**

 One part of matter cannot occupy two spaces at the same time.